Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ```
 The test results will be saved to a html file here: `./results/`.

-**Multi-GPU Workaround**
-The implementation of `InnerCos` makes it difficulty to train with multiple gpus.
-At the moment, if you want to try multi-gpu training, please set `skip=1` in `options/base_options.py`.
-We will find a better way to deal with it soon.

 If you find this work useful, please cite:
 ```
 @article{yan2018shift,